rwpenney/pmcyg/README.txt

 Please note
 ===========
     "Cygwin" is a trademark of Red Hat Inc.
-    There is no official connection between pmcyg and the 'Cygwin' product pmcyg is supplied with NO WARRANTY and NO CLAIMS OF FITNESS FOR ANY PURPOSE.
+    There is no official connection between pmcyg and the 'Cygwin' product. pmcyg is supplied with NO WARRANTY and NO CLAIMS OF FITNESS FOR ANY PURPOSE.